 The Company's Sponsor through the earlier of the Company's consummation of a Business Combination and its liquidation, makes available to the Company certain general and administrative services, including office space, utilities, and administrative services, as the Company may require from time to time.
 The Company has agreed to pay the Sponsor \$10,000 per month for these services.
-The Company incurred \$30,000 in operating cost associated with the administrative service fees for the three months ended March 31, 2022.
+The Company incurred \$30,000 and \$90,000 in operating cost associated with the administrative service fees for the three and nine months ended September 30, 2022, respectively.